by Juanita R. Ryan

 Forgiveness is a gift which allows me to give up condemnation of myself and condemnation of those who have hurt me.
 It is a gift which allows me to remember, even if my offender has forgotten, who I am and who they are.
 Forgiveness is not a gift I can possess.
 But, like grace, as a part of grace, it is given and given and given again, as I need it, as I seek it.

 Jesus asked us to remember him.
 When we celebrate Christ’s death and resurrection in the sacraments of the bread and wine, we are to remember Jesus.
 What are we remembering?
 We are remembering, in part, that the attempts to demean and destroy him were futile that victimizing Jesus did nothing to change who he is.
 We are remembering that this ultimate abuse of Jesus did not change how Jesus saw his offenders.
 We are remembering his love for us.
 We are remembering that the joy of loving and of being loved is what life is about.
 We are remembering the gift, the miracle, the amazing freedom of forgiveness.

-Juanita Ryan is a therapist in private practice at Brea Family Counseling Center in Brea, California.
+Juanita Ryan is a therapist in private practice.
+Visit her web site at www.juanitaryan.com.